January 2026 – Ink droplets falling in water

 Slowly sinking umbrella shaped ink droplet, like a primitive octopus.
 Photo(s): Lasse Johansson

-Water’s inherent tendency to form patterns can be observed as simple as with ink droplets falling into water (preferably in a container with flat walls).
+Water’s inherent tendency to form patterns can be observed as simply as with ink droplets falling into water.
+Preferably in a container with flat walls.
 The impact of the droplet creates vaulting toroidal forms, vortexes resembling jellyfish, and finally, when the motion slows down, settles into sinking octopus-like forms.